 For the purposes of data protection legislation, the Data Controller in respect of your personal data is Mainspring Fund Services Ltd or Mainspring Nominees Limited, depending on which one is providing the relevant service to you.
 For information about which is the applicable data controller please contact us.

-Within Mainspring, responsibility for Data Protection resides with the Chief Technology Officer who can be contacted at the details provided below.
+Within Mainspring, responsibility for Data Protection resides with the Chief Compliance Office who can be contacted at the details provided below.
 Mainspring has also appointed an external Data Protection Officer.

 • why we are able to process your information;